-- (1) If Safe Food decides to grant or renew the accreditation, it must, within 14 days after making the decision, give the applicant- - (a) the accreditation; and - (b) if Safe Food decides to impose conditions on the accreditation, a written notice stating- - (i) the decision and the reasons for it; and - (ii) that the applicant may appeal against the decision; and - (iii) how to appeal. - (2) The accreditation must state the place at which the applicant may produce the primary produce stated in the accreditation. - (3) If the applicant must prepare and maintain a food safety program under a food safety scheme, Safe Food may grant or renew the accreditation only if satisfied the applicant's food safety program complies with the food safety scheme. - (4) If Safe Food grants the accreditation, the applicant's food safety program becomes the approved food safety program for the accreditation.
+- (1) If Safe Food decides to grant or renew the accreditation, it must, within 14 days after making the decision, give the applicant- - (a) the accreditation; and - (b) if Safe Food decides to impose conditions on the accreditation, an information notice for the decision. - (2) The accreditation must state the place at which the applicant may produce the primary produce stated in the accreditation. - (3) If the applicant must prepare and maintain a food safety program under a food safety scheme, Safe Food may grant or renew the accreditation only if satisfied the applicant's food safety program complies with the food safety scheme. - (4) If Safe Food grants the accreditation, the applicant's food safety program becomes the approved food safety program for the accreditation.